-Remaining credit will be made available in the campus and online bookstore one week prior to the first day of classes.
-Students may charge against their Pell Grant award, scholarships, loans and other financial aid to help pay for books and supplies in the campus bookstore.
+Financial Aid credits will be made available in the campus and online bookstore one week prior to the first day of classes.
+Students may charge against their Pell Grant award, scholarships, loans and other financial aid to help pay for books and supplies in the campus bookstore through the first week of classes.